TheSRK/RESTAssured-Selenium-End-to-End-Automation-Test-framework/README.md

 Selenium WebDriver as the web browser automation framework using the Java binding.

-WebDriverManager as the browser driver management library.
+WebDriverManager as the browser's driver management library.

 TestNG as the testing framework.